What is a Group?

 Setting a group's property to a different value will affect all the sprites in the group!
 I call this "dynamic inheritance".

-Using movement functions like group.moveTowards, will cause all the sprites in a group to move.
+Using movement functions like moveTowards on a group, will cause all the sprites in a group to move.

 Arrow function property setters

-When group.amount gets adjusted, the group will automatically create or remove sprites to match the set amount.
+When group.amount is adjusted, the group will automatically create or remove sprites to match the set amount.

-In this mini example, each gem sprite is assigned a random position.
+In this code example, each gem sprite is assigned a random position on the canvas.

-In this mini example the collect function receives as inputs the player and the gem in the gems group that the player sprite is overlapping.
-That gem gets removed.
+In this code example the callback function receives the player sprite and the gem sprite in the gems group that the player overlaps.
+That gem gets collected (removed).

 allSprites Group